Open-EO/openeo.org/documentation/1.0/datacubes.md

 When using `apply()`, the specified function is applied to all individual pixel values.
 An example is the absolute function (`abs()`).
 For each pixel (or data point), the absolute is computed and returned.
 This is called a unary function.

-Furthermore there are the `apply_*()` processes (e.g `apply_neighbourhood()`, `apply_dimension()`).
-They typically apply a function under the consideration of a neighbourhood, or _along a dimension_.
-That could be a smoothing function applied spatially or temporally.
-The new pixel value is then calculated taking into account a pixel neighbourhood or a time series of the pixel.
+Furthermore there are the `apply_*()` processes (e.g `apply_kernel()`, `apply_dimension()`, `apply_neighbourhood()`).
+They typically apply a function under the consideration of a (multidimensional) neighbourhood, or _along a dimension_.
+That could be a smoothing function applied spatially and/or temporally.
+The new pixel value is then calculated taking into account a pixel neighbourhood and/or a time series of the pixel.
+This is called an n-ary function.

 <figure>
     <img src="./dc_apply_closeup.png" alt="Datacube timeseries">